RESL 1500 Winter 2026. Thompson Rivers University.

 Biol 3000 (Biometrics ) – Fall 2025

 This course focused on the process of analyzing and interpreting large datasets using statistics and graphing, especially using the programming language R. I came away with a basic approach to large datasets that I have since applied to data from other courses and my independent research.
+Below is the poster I created for a final research project using data collected during my research assistant position in Summer 2024.

 In a Nutshell – Undergraduate Research Competition (February 2026)